-1. Clinical and Laboratory Standards Institute, Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria That Grow Aerobically; Approved Standard – Eighth Edition.
-CLSI Document M7-A8, Vol. 29, No. 2, CLSI, Wayne, PA, January, 2009.
+1. Clinical and Laboratory Standards Institute, Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria That Grow Aerobically; Approved Standard – 9th Edition.
+CLSI Document M7-A9, CLSI, 950 West Valley Rd., Suite 2500, Wayne, PA, January, 2012.

 This monograph has been modified to include the generic and brand name in many instances.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration